CV-AC/Dataset_management/README.md

 So far, we have applied two projects to store the datasets (**MVG_dataset1** and **MVG_dataset2**); we will apply for more depending on the final space used.

+- MVG_dataset1 -> face
+- MVG_dataset2 -> body
+- MVG_dataset3 -> EmotionAI
+- MVG_dataset4 -> General

-Below is the data arrangement:
+Below is the detailed data arrangement:

 **a.
 MVG_dataset1**